sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory ~ Post-Compromise Attacks/Pass Attacks.md

 ![](https://i.imgur.com/BEJeQ9g.jpg)

-**Note :** We cannot use NTLMv2 hashes for the pass the hash attack [refer to LLMNR poisoning for this type of hashes] ,
+**Note :** We cannot use NTLMv2 hashes for the pass the hash attack [refer to LLMNR poisoning for this type of hashes] , Only use NTLMv1 hashes [refer to SMB relay attacks for this type of hashes].
+Also make sure to run your `crackmapexec` twice with the same syntax as this may lead to different results.